-Energy Modeling of HEV's (ME7384)
+Energy Modeling of HEVs (ME7384)

 This graduate course, the cornerstone of the Certificate in Advanced Propulsion Systems, focuses on the fundamentals of hybrid electric vehicles including modeling, simulation, optimization and control processes.

-The course presents a methodology for constructing general models of energy storage and power flow processes in hybrid vehicles is developed and implemented using Matlab/Simulink.
+Offered in Autumn semester, the course presents a methodology for constructing general models of energy storage and power flow processes in hybrid vehicles is developed and implemented using Matlab/Simulink.

 A bachelor’s degree in mechanical or electrical engineering is required.
 Non-credit preparatory short courses on Matlab, Systems Dynamics and/or Signals and Systems for Control are recommended before starting the course.